Department of Health

 • relapsing/refractory adult diffuse large B-cell lymphoma (delivered at Peter Mac and Alfred Health).

-• The CAR T-cell therapy, Tecartus®, for treating relapsed/refractory mantle cell lymphoma (delivered at Peter Mac and Alfred Health).
+• relapsing/refractory mantle cell lymphoma (delivered at Peter Mac and Alfred Health), and;

 • The gene therapy, Luxturna®, for treating inherited retinal dystrophies (delivered at Royal Victorian Eye and Ear Hospital).